Capture of Grenada (1779): British defences

 Grenada was one of Britain's richest colonies, producing significant quantities of sugar on its plantations.
 Lord Macartney, the British governor, had been alerted to the possibility of a French attack.
-He made repeated requests for support to Admiral Byron and the British commander at St. Kitts, but was told that Saint Vincent was the principal French interest.
+He made repeated requests for support to Admiral Byron and the British commander at St. Kitts but was told that Saint Vincent was the principal French interest.
 However, Byron stated he would bring relief should Grenada be attacked.

-Macartney had at his disposal 101 soldiers drawn from the 48th Regiment of Foot and 24 artillery men.
-He also had over 400 militia and volunteers, but did not consider these forces dependable because one third of them were of French extraction.
+Macartney had at his disposal 101 soldiers of the 48th Regiment of Foot and 24 men of the Royal Artillery.
+He also had over 400 militia and volunteers but did not consider these forces dependable because a third of them were of French descent.
 He ordered the construction of significant fortifications on Hospital Hill, a prominence overlooking the island capital St. George's.
 The steep hillsides were fortified by stone walls, and the hilltop had a palisade surrounding a series of entrenchments.

 French capture

 The French fleet anchored off the Grenada coast just north of St. George's on 2 July.
-The troops that d'Estaing landed that day consisted of the 1,400-man Irish Dillon Regiment and 700 troops drawn from the regiments Champagne, Foix, Auxerrois, and Hainault.
+The troops that Estaing landed that day consisted of the 1,400-man Dillon's Regiment and 700 troops drawn from the Champagne, Foix, Auxerrois, and Hainaut regiments.
 With the arrival of the French, Macartney ordered his forces to withdraw behind the fortifications of Hospital Hill.
-D'Estaing spent 3 July reconnoitring the British position.
+Estaing spent 3 July reconnoitring the British position.
 Concerned that Byron might appear at any time, he decided to launch an attack on Hospital Hill.
 He first sent a parley flag to Macartney demanding his surrender; the British governor rejected the demand.